srid/emanote/README.md

     - <kbd>Ctrl+Shift+P</kbd> to run command "Nix-Env: Select Environment" and select `shell.nix`.
 The extension will ask you to reload VSCode at the end.
 - Press <kbd>Ctrl+Shift+B</kbd> in VSCode, or run `bin/run` (`bin/run-via-tmux` if you have tmux installed) in terminal, to launch the Ema dev server, and navigate to http://localhost:9010/

 All but the final step need to be done only once.
-Check [the Ema tutorial](https://ema.srid.ca/start/tutorial) next.

 ### Testing on haskell-knowledge-base

-First, clone [haskell-knowlege-base](https://github.com/tfausak/haskell-knowledge-base) and symlink to Ema's default HTML templates,
+First, clone [haskell-knowledge-base](https://github.com/tfausak/haskell-knowledge-base) and symlink to Ema's default HTML templates,

 ```bash
 # Clone, and symlink to Ema's default HTML templates